By Jeremy Reynalds, Ph.D.

 Nobody can deny that we live in a seriously troubled world.

-We see increasing evidence on a daily basis; international terrorism, the murder of innocents, more ongoing and seemingly endless partisan political bickering than we’ve ever seen before, and so the list goes on.
+2018 has so far seen increasing evidence on a daily basis; international terrorism, the murder of innocents, more ongoing and seemingly endless partisan political bickering than we’ve ever seen before, and so the list goes on.

 What a depressing scenario!
 It’s no wonder that prior to his death convicted Oklahoma City bomber Timothy Mcveigh was reported to have told the authors of “American Terrorist,” (a book that chronicled McVeigh’s life story and related his story of the crime) that he was looking forward to his impending execution.

 He explained why.
 Because “this world just doesn’t hold anything for me … I’ll be glad to leave this (expletive) world.”

 Like McVeigh I also used to feel an overwhelming sense of futility about life in this world.
 As Billy Graham once said, I was suffering from “cosmic loneliness.”

 However, a realization (resulting from a spiritual awakening over 40 years ago) that Jesus Christ had risen bodily from the grave and had conquered death, changed my whole life and replaced aimless futility and loneliness with a sense of hope, purpose and destiny.

 It was my new found purpose in life that some years later was directly responsible for my founding Joy Junction, New Mexico’s largest emergency homeless shelter.
 The Lord had been so good to me that I felt obligated compelled to pass on the good news of the resurrection of Jesus Christ to those who were physically homeless; many times spiritually and emotionally adrift and in desperate need of a reason to keep on living.